 THEORY AND TECHNIQUES OF PHOTOGRAPHY (WITH WORKSHOP)

-The course offers a survey of the history of photography through the reading of works by all the most relevant photographers active in the 19th and 20th Century.
-Particular attention will be given to the groups and movements representing particular shifts in the use of the medium.
-Moreover, the course will present a model of analysis of the photographic image from a theoretical and critical perspective, aimed at foregrounding its elements of originality and peculiarity among other kinds of visual document.
+The course aims to provide students with historical and critical knowledge of the history of photography through the reading of works by all the main important photographers active in the 19th and 20th Century.
+Specific attention will be given to the groups and movements representing particular shifts in the use of the medium.
+Moreover, the course will propose relevant and up to date theoretical and methodological tools to analyse photographic images, focusing on its originality and peculiarity among other kinds of visual document.

 Frontal lectures aimed at giving an outline of the specific methodology, with readings from the main theoretical sources and participated analyses of a series of pictures.

 The course is offered in a blended mode with the support of online self access material available on elly.dusic.unipr.it.
 This material is part of the assignments for all students.

 The oral examination will focus on the topics taught in class and in the paths on the distance learning platform and on the indicated bibliography.
 Different kinds of questions will evaluate the level of learning from students, according to Dublin Descriptors.